stan-dev/design-docs/designs/0032-stan-output-formats.md

-For the HMC sampler algorithms we propose to refactor the utility class `stan::servhices::utils::mcmc_writer` into a callback writer, i.e., `stan::callbacks::mcmc_writer`.
+For the HMC sampler algorithms we propose to refactor the utility class `stan::servhices::utils::mcmc_writer` into a callback writer, i.e., `stan::callbacks::hmc_writer`.
 The callback writer is supplied with a filesystem directory name and data formatters.
-The calling signatures for services layer wrapper functions to the HMC sampler will take a single `stan::callbacks::mcmc_writer` argument, instead of two `stan::callbacks::writer` arguments.
+The calling signatures for services layer wrapper functions to the HMC sampler will take a single `stan::callbacks::hmc_writer` argument, instead of two `stan::callbacks::writer` arguments.
-The `stan::callbacks::mcmc_writer` class will include the same set of methods as are currently implemented on the `stan::services::utils::mcmc_writer` class.
+The `stan::callbacks::hmc_writer` class will include the same set of methods as are currently implemented on the `stan::services::utils::mcmc_writer` class.
 For the optimization algorithms, we would need to introduce an `optimization_writer`, likewise for ADVI, we would introduce an `advi_writer`.